The Canadian is VIA Rail Canada’s flagship train. It runs between Toronto and Vancouver three times a week, traveling 2,775 miles.

-You can combine the Canadian with the Rocky Mountaineer in IRT’s cross-country tour package: the Trans-Canada Rail Adventure.
+You can combine The Canadian with the Rocky Mountaineer in IRT’s cross-country tour package: the Trans-Canada Rail Adventure.

-There is no smoking on board.
+There is no smoking permitted on board.

 We highly recommend that you check most of your baggage.
 You’re allowed a maximum of 2 carry-on bags in your room, but we recommend taking just one.